phineas-pta/comfy-trt-test/README.md

 need to get CLIP & VAE from according checkpoint

+⚠️ this node doesn’t respect any comfy settings about vram/memory

 how to select model type:
 - SD 1.5: select `EPS`
-- SD 2.1: select `V_PREDICTION`, but if rubbish result image or inpaint then select `EPS`
+- SD 2.1: select `V_PREDICTION`, but **if inpaint** or rubbish result image then select `EPS`
-- SDXL: select `EPS`, but if rubbish result image or inpaint then select `V_PREDICTION`
+- SDXL base: select `EPS`, but if rubbish result image then select `V_PREDICTION`
+- SDXL refiner: select `EPS`

 ⚠️ VRAM not released when node not in use, need restart python session to clear

 ## 🗿 frequently seen error messages

-when convert checkpoint to tensorrt engine, those messages below are not critical if engine can be created:
+when convert checkpoint to tensorrt engine, those errors below are not critical if engine can be created:
 ```
 [W:onnxruntime:, constant_folding.cc:212 onnxruntime::ConstantFolding::ApplyImpl] Could not find a CPU kernel and hence can't constant fold Sqrt node …
 [libprotobuf WARNING ***\externals\protobuf\3.0.0\src\google\protobuf\io\coded_stream.cc:604] Reading dangerously large protocol message.
 If the message turns out to be larger than 2147483647 bytes, parsing will be halted for security reasons.
 To increase the limit (or to disable these warnings), see CodedInputStream::SetTotalBytesLimit() in google/protobuf/io/coded_stream.h.